oncodash/oncodashkb/README.md

 So far, it has been tested with Neo4j 5.11, using a [patched version of Biocypher](https://github.com/jdreo/biocypher/tree/feat/neo4j-5+).

-Note that the community edition of Neo4j do not support multiple database, hence the need to configure the default database in `neo4j.conf` to be:
+Note that the [community edition](https://neo4j.com/deployment-center/) of Neo4j do not support multiple database, hence the need to configure the default database in `neo4j.conf` to be:
 `initial.dbms.default_database=oncodash`, before starting Neo4j with
 `neo4j-admin server start`.

+Ensure that the `bin/` directory of Neo4j is added to PATH.

+The [community edition](https://neo4j.com/deployment-center/) of Neo4j is
+packaged with a neo4j-browser, and can be accessed via the localhost link provided after running `neo4j-admin server start`.
+The default username and password are set to " neo4j ", and should be changed upon initial usage.
+Before importing to the database, the server should be stopped with the command `neo4j-admin server stop`.

 ## Usage